SNU-LIST/DIFFnet/README.md

 ### Evaluation

 * The source code for evaluation of the trained networks.
-* in-vivo data and simulated data can be evaluated both.
+* In-vivo data and simulated data can be evaluated both.
-* networks generate diffusion model parameters.
+* Networks generate diffusion model parameters.